redpanda-data/connect/website/docs/components/outputs/snowflake_put.md

 </TabItem>
 <TabItem value="DEFLATE compression">

-Upload messages as a compressed .deflate archive of documents to a table stage and call Snowpipe to load it into a table.
+Upload concatenated messages compressed into a .deflate archive file to a table stage and call Snowpipe to load them into a table.

 ```yaml
 output: